Emmanuelle REUNGOAT

 “Changing the Rules, Changing the Winners?
 The Various Effects of European Election Rules on Party Opposition to the EU in France”in B. Leruth, N. Startin, S. Usherwood, *Handbook of Euroscepticism*, Routledge, 2017, pp. 155–197.

-“The 2014 European Parliament Election and French Opposition to the EU since 1979: Evolution and Influence,”in Hassing Nielsen, Julie, and Mark N. Franklin (eds.),*The Eurosceptic 2014 European Parliament Election: Second Order or Second Rate?*, Palgrave, 2017, pp. 17–36.
+“The 2014 European Parliament Election and French Opposition to the EU since 1979: Evolution and Influence,”in Hassing Nielsen, Julie, and Franklin, Mark N. (eds.),*The Euroskeptic 2014 European Parliament Election: Second Order or Second Rate?*, Palgrave, 2017, pp. 17–36.

 “Political Sociology of the European Union,” in E. Savarese & C. Roux, Handbook of Political Science, Larcier 2017.

-“Voting Systems, Campaign Financing, and the Emergence of ‘Eurosceptic’ Parties in European Elections in France,”in Libera, M., Schirmann, S., Wassenberg B. (eds.), Abstention, Euroscepticism, and Anti-Europeanism in European Elections from 1979 to the Present, Stuttgart, Franz Steiner Verlag, 2016.
+“Voting Systems, Campaign Financing, and the Emergence of ‘Euroskeptic’ Parties in European Elections in France,”in Libera, M., Schirmann, S., Wassenberg, B. (eds.), Abstention, Euroskepticism, and Anti-Europeanism in European Elections from 1979 to the Present, Stuttgart: Franz Steiner Verlag, 2016.

-“Is Criticism of ‘Europe’ a Stalwart of the FN’s Political Strategy?”, in S. Crépon, A. Dézé, N. Mayer, *The National Front: A Party in Transition?*, Presses de Sciences Po, 2015.
+“Is Criticism of ‘Europe’ a Stable Resource for the FN’s Political Project?” in S. Crépon, A. Dézé, N. Mayer, *The National Front: A Party in Transition?*, Presses de Sciences Po, 2015.

 “Toward a More Inclusive European Democracy: Some Thoughts,” in Marco Mascia,*Toward a Transnational European Party System*, Bari: Cacucci, 2014, pp. 137–148.

-“Europeanization in Text: The Place and Treatment of Europe in the European Manifestos of French Political Parties (1979–2009),” in M. Petithomme, *The Europeanization of National Political Competition: Adaptations and Resistances in Comparative Perspective*, Presses Universitaires de Grenoble, Europa Series, 2011, pp. 47–71.
+“Europeanization in Text: The Place and Treatment of Europe in the ‘Euromanifestos’ of French Political Parties (1979–2009),” in M. Petithomme, *The Europeanization of National Political Competition: Adaptations and Resistance in Comparative Perspective*, Presses Universitaires de Grenoble, Europa Series, 2011, pp. 47–71.

-“Everyday Appropriations of Europe: The EU as Seen by the ANPE,” in A. Crespy and M. Petithomme (eds.), Europe Under Pressure: Appropriation and Contestation of European Integration, Paris: L’Harmattan, Logiques Politiques, 2010, pp. 113–131.
+“Everyday Appropriations of Europe: The EU as Seen by the ANPE,” in A. Crespy and M. Petithomme (eds.), Europe Under Strain: Appropriation and Contestation of European Integration, Paris, L’Harmattan, Logiques Politiques, 2010, pp. 113–131.

 Documentary film